Offers of Admission

 Basic requirements: At least six 4U/M courses, including all required courses, as specified for each program.
 EAE4U will be treated as equivalent to ENG4U.

 Failed and Repeated Courses, Courses other than Day School

 Timing and Process for Admission Decisions

 We anticipate making a limited number of offers of admission in December and continuing with a large number of offers of admission on a rolling basis beginning in February.

 In highly competitive programs, such as Engineering and Mathematics, most decisions will be made in mid-May.
 Admissions committees for these programs require more information, including updated grades and contest results, to make fair and equitable decisions.

-Residence and scholarship information accompany the offers of admission.
+Scholarship and bursary information accompany the offers of admission.
 Scholarship decisions are made in May.

 All offers of admission and scholarships will be made by May 29, 2018, and students will have until June 1, 2018, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.